#encryption-key #encryption #security #file-encryption #privacy #cryptography

 • it's fully async built upon tokio and fuse3

-• ring for encryption and argon2 for key derivation function (creating key used to encrypt master encryption key from password)
+• ring for encryption and argon2 for key derivation function (generating key from password used to encrypt the master encryption key)

 • rand_chacha for random generators

-• secrecy for keeping pass and encryption keys safe in memory and zeroing them when not used.
-It keeps encryption keys in memory only while being used and when not active it will release and zeroing them from memory
+• shush-rs keeps pass and encryption keys safe in memory and zero them when not used.
+It keeps encryption keys in memory only while being used, and when not active, it will release and zeroing them in memory.
+It locks the memory page as well, preventing it from being written to swap.

-• password can be saved in OS keyring using keyring
+• password saved in OS keyring using keyring

 • tracing for logs